 Don't think just because you like peace and harmony, the toxic person feel the same way.

 Toxic people are often looking for fights and conflicts.
-If you assume that they are interesting in solving the problem, you are most often wrong and your misjudgement will make you act wrong.
+If you assume they are interesting in solving the problem, you are most often wrong and your misjudgement will make you act wrong.

 try to change the toxic person